DavidZhongtai/davidzhongtai.github.io/index.md

   <br>
   - Developing an approach to effectively detect fake news in mainstream media using natural language processing
   <br>
-  - Anticipated model will use a Convolutional Neural Network for detection by fitting articles to embeddings
+  - Anticipated model will use a Bi-LSTM network architecture for detection by fitting articles to embeddings
   <br>
+  - The Bahdanau Attention Mechanism will be incorporated

 - **Study of Supervised Learning: Image Recognition**
   <br>